Orwellian94/Route-Planner/README.md

 -  Other CSS files and image assets.

+# Project Configuration

+-The Google Maps API key is required for the project to work, and it should be included as googleMapsApiKey in the useJsApiLoader configuration instead of GOOGLE_MAPS_API_KEY value.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).